csci3320/fall2020/Interview.md

 - What are the two main purposes of using data structures?

+- What is a binary search tree?

+- What is the root of a binary search tree?

+- What are the leaves of a binary search tree?

+- What is an example of something a binary search tree could model?

 - What is the technical definition of Big-O?

 - In your own words, how would you describe Big-O?